-- risk assess the danger of falling from any window and the effects of installing a window restrictor, including the possible loss of ventilation - identify all vulnerable parties who may be particularly at risk from falling out of windows - ensure that all window restrictors are secured with tamper-proof fittings - ensure that the window frames are sufficiently robust where the window requires a window restrictor - ensure that all window restrictors are properly maintained and kept in working order - provide adequate training and supervision to all staff who use or maintain window restrictors
+- risk assess the danger of falling from any window and the effects of installing a window restrictor, including the possible loss of ventilation - identify all vulnerable parties who may be particularly at risk from falling out of windows

+- ensure that all window restrictors are secured with tamper-proof fittings - ensure that the window frames are sufficiently robust where the window requires a window restrictor - ensure that all window restrictors can withstand a minimum static pushing force of 850N - ensure that all window restrictors are properly maintained and kept in working order - provide adequate training and supervision to all staff who use or maintain window restrictors

-The Facilities Assistant is responsible for checking the window restrictors on a monthly basis.
-Any windowrestrictor that is found to be broken will be replaced or repaired as a matter of urgency, but the windowmust be kept locked shut until repairs are carried out.
+The Facilities Officer is responsible for checking the window restrictors on a monthly basis.
+Any window restrictor that is found to be broken will be replaced or repaired as a matter of urgency, but the window must be kept locked shut until repairs are carried out.
 If the repair will not take place for more than a day, temporary signage will also be put in place to indicate that the window should not be used.